the-ant-and-the-grasshopper

 The ant, too, can learn something of vital importance from the grasshopper.
 When she was busy working in the Springtime, she was not happy.
 It seemed that all of her mental energy was spent thinking about the Future, and working towards weaving a blanket of security.

-What the ant needs to learn from the grasshopper, is how to enjoy life.
-To simply be In The Moment, without thinking of the future.
+What the ant needs to learn from the grasshopper is how to enjoy life.
+To simply be in the moment, without thinking of the future.
 Of course, this sense of enjoyment needs to be perfectly balanced with hard work.
 Something that the ant was well versed in performing.

 What’s more, this is a tale they will visit in their minds time and again, whenever they find themselves in a dilemma over how to use their valuable time.